 Who is responsible for approving medicines?

 Where a manufacturer wishes to market a new (innovative) product throughout the EU, there is a Centralised Procedure.
 They submit their dossier on safety, quality and efficacy to the European Medicines Agency (EMA).
 Once approved, the EU-wide marketing authorisations are valid in all Member States.
 Currently this approach is mandatory for certain biotechnology products, although applicants can request this for other innovative products.
-Currently, there is legislation under review that would allow this procedure to be extended to all new products, something that AnimalhealthEurope would welcome.

 In addition, each member state in Europe has its own independent regulatory authority, which can perform its own independent scientific evaluations of veterinary medicinal products.
 This approach provides a degree of flexibility; where a disease is local to a country or area, the approval can be granted there.